betterscientificsoftware/bssw.io/Articles/Blog/2022-09-SoftwareVariants.md

 ### Summary

 Configuration variants are a common pattern in software design and in HPC software in particular.
-They are often expressed via #ifdef's and seen as an efficient way to reuse and extend already written code.
+They are often expressed via `#ifdef`'s and seen as an efficient way to reuse and extend already written code.
 But this approach leads to incompatible software variants for downstream developers and users.

 Although modern package managers assist with the control of variants and modern build systems allow  propagation of options at configuration time, the problem of a combinatorial explosion continues to exist and complicates user-friendly deployments.